Sherman's Fiscal Failure

 The Facilities Management Void

 In the 2015/2016 budget, the town entirely defunded the $25,000 "Facilities Manager" line item.
-The position simply vanished.
+The position vanished.
 It did not reappear in any meaningful capacity until the 2021/2022 budget, and even then, it was tucked under the Emergency Services Facility (ESF) for a meager $5,076—explicitly not for general town or school maintenance.
-By the proposed 2025/2026 budget, this ESF management role is still only funded at $10,000.
+By the proposed 2025/2026 budget, this ESF management role is still funded at only $10,000.

 The Starvation of the School